Axion-Photon Conversion in Neutron Star Magnetospheres: The Role of the Plasma in the Goldreich-Julian Model: Photon Propagation

 Despite the simplistic form of \Eq{eq:nr_dspR}, solving the ray-tracing equations is complicated by the non-trivial functional dependencies of $\omega_p$ and $\tilde{\theta}$, which are inherently determined by the magnetosphere model and the direction of photon propagation.
 In order to solve Eqs.~(\ref{eq:raytrace1}\,--\,\ref{eq:raytrace3}), one needs to be able to efficiently and accurately determine the gradients of each of these quantities without adding crippling computational overhead.
-For this reason we employ the auto-differentiation package \texttt{ForwardDiff}~\cite{RevelsLubinPapamarkou2016}, which enables fast derivative calculations with minimum loss in accuracy, and can be easily generalized to work for generic dispersion relations and magnetosphere models in future work.
+For this reason we employ the auto-differentiation package \texttt{ForwardDiff}~\cite{RevelsLubinPapamarkou2016}, which enables fast derivative calculations with minimum loss in accuracy, and can be easily generalized to work for generic dispersion relations and magnetosphere models in future work\footnote{This package, and auto-differentiation in more general terms, works by augmenting the algebra into a space of multidimensional dual numbers -- this new algebra allows one to iteratively apply the chain rule to find derivatives at any order and to arbitrary working precision.
+Importantly, this is different from symbolic differentiation, which is extremely computationally inefficient, and numerical differentiation, which is subject to rounding and discretization errors. }.

-Throughout \emph{this} work we adopt the GJ model of the magnetosphere~\cite{Goldreich:1969sb}, which is derived by finding the minimum charge density allowed by a stable self-consistent solution to Maxwell's equations in the presence of a strong rotating magnetic field.
+Throughout {this} work we adopt the GJ model of the magnetosphere~\cite{Goldreich:1969sb}, which is derived by finding the minimum charge density allowed by a stable self-consistent solution to Maxwell's equations in the presence of a strong rotating magnetic field.
 The charge density and magnetic field are given by